rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 ### 7. Improve Your Project Estimation Skills
-Based on a study done in 2009, out of 50,000 software projects survey, 44% are delivered late, overbudgeted or missing requirements.
+Based on a study done in 2009, out of 50,000 software projects survey, 44% are delivered late, over-budgeted or missing requirements.

 **Use Accurate Estimate to Drive Project Planning**